caendesilva/hyde-buddy/README.md

 ## System Requirements

-- PHP 8.0 or higher
-- A JavaScript enabled browser
 - Desktop or laptop device capable of running PHP application servers
 - Monitor with a minimum resolution of 720p.
 1080p or higher is recommended
 - Composer (when installing from source)

+If you are running Buddy as a local web service you also need the following:
+- PHP 8.0 or higher
+- A JavaScript enabled browser

+Buddy Desktop comes bundled with PHP 8.1 and Chromium.

 ## Warning ⚠